 David Hartt: A Colored Garden

-A note for visitors: the best time to view the garden will be approximately mid May to October.
+A note for visitors: the best time to view the garden will be approximately mid-May to mid-October.
 However, these dates may change if the bloom is either early or late due to weather conditions.

 David Hartt: A Colored Garden is the first artist-designed garden to activate the 49-acre historic site.
 Hartt’s work explores histories lying dormant in the landscape with speculative narratives that provide a playful, exuberant, and vibrant counterpoint to the surrounding grounds.

 Located in the southern meadow just below the Glass House, Hartt’s circular garden will span forty feet and comprise an array of flowers — including peonies, chrysanthemums, zinnias, and phlox — that bloom sequentially, creating a variation of height, texture, and color.
 The selection of flowers correspond to the plant varieties found in the paintings of Charles Ethan Porter (1847 – 1923), an African-American artist whose poetic still lifes, landscapes, and portraits were celebrated by well-known contemporaries such as Frederic Church, Edmonia Lewis, Henry Ossawa Tanner, and Mark Twain.
 Although Porter studied in New York and worked for a time in Paris, his work is firmly rooted in and inspired by Connecticut where he spent most of his life.